WDAM-TV: History

 In 1962, WDAM dropped its secondary ABC affiliation to become a sole NBC affiliate.
-In 1967, WDAM-TV purchased WCFT-TV of Tuscaloosa, Alabama. license holding changed its name to Service Broadcasters, Inc. In 1978, Beam Broadcasters purchased the stations from Service Broadcasters; it ultimately owned three stations before almost being foreclosed on in 1989 to satisfy $45 million of debt that Beam owed Chase Bank; the company went into bankruptcy, emerged as Beacon Communications Corporation, and sold WDAM to Federal Broadcasting in 1990.
-The station was acquired by current owner Raycom Media in 1997.
+In 1967, WDAM-TV purchased WCFT-TV of Tuscaloosa, Alabama.
+The license holder changed its name to Service Broadcasters, Inc. In 1978, Beam Broadcasters purchased the stations from Service Broadcasters; it ultimately owned three stations before almost being foreclosed on in 1989 to satisfy $45 million of debt that Beam owed Chase Bank; the company went into bankruptcy, emerged as Beacon Communications Corporation, and sold WDAM to Federal Broadcasting in 1990.
+The station was acquired by Raycom Media in 1997.
 However, Raycom owned WHLT at the time and had to sell it to Media General in order to comply with Federal Communications Commission (FCC) duopoly rules.
 In 2008, the station added a new position, web manager, and updated its website to conform to modern standards.
 That same year, the station launched "wdamtogo.com", a site designed for internet-capable mobile devices.
 In 2010, the station launched news and weather smart phone applications along with a photo and video sharing service called "Send It to Seven".
 In 2011, the station launched a secondary set of websites for each community of over 20,000 people in the station's viewing area called "WDAM Neighborhoods"; those sites were retired in early 2014.
 In early 2012, WDAM launched tablet applications.

 Over the years, WDAM has been home to personnel who achieved fame either locally or nationally.
 Bobby Smith worked at the station since a week after it signed on until 2011.
 Weathercaster Jim Gibbon was a staple of WDAM's weekday morning and noon shows for 43 years until his retirement in March 2007.
 He died nearly two months later on April 25.
-Sports Director Mitchell Williams retired in 2011 after 27 years at the station.
+Sports director Mitchell Williams retired in 2011 after 27 years at the station.
 In January 2012, William "Dubbie" White retired after 45 years with the station.
 Jim Cameron retired in 2013 after 22 years as general manager.
 Randy Swan, formerly news director for 24 years, and news anchor was with the station for over three decades leaving for only a brief period when he served in the same position with WABG-TV in the Greenwood–Greenville, Mississippi market.
 Swan's father, Jimmy Swan, was a well known radio personality and country/bluegrass singer/bandleader during the late 1950s and 1960s who also ran for Governor of Mississippi.
 Randy Swan retired in 2015 and his last day on air was February 27, 2015.
 Miranda Beard was with the station nearly three decades.
 Her last day on air was February 25, 2016.
 Current Good Morning America co-host Robin Roberts was a sports anchor at WDAM in the early 1980s, and her sister Sally-Ann Roberts worked there every other weekend until she was recruited by New Orleans station WWL-TV.